dswd/vpncloud/vpncloud.md

   * **Closing message** (message type 3):
     This packet does not contain any more data.

-Nodes are expected to send an **initial message** whenever they connect to a node they were not connected to before.
-As a reply to this message, another initial should be sent with stage 2.
+Nodes are expected to send an **initial message** with stage 0 whenever they connect to a node they were not connected to before.
+As a reply to this message, another initial should be sent with stage 1.
 Also a **peer list** message should be sent as a reply.

 When connected, nodes should periodically send their **peer list** to all of their peers to spread this information and to avoid peer timeouts.
 To avoid the cubic growth of management traffic, nodes should at a certain network size start sending partial peer lists instead of the full list.
-A reasonable number would be the square root of the number of peers.
+A reasonable number would be about 20 peers.
 The subsets should be selected randomly.

 Nodes should remove peers from their peer list after a certain period of inactivity or when receiving a **closing message**.
 Before shutting down, nodes